OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### Arbitrary image size and proportions

+The current implementation like the underlying VGG network can only process images of the fixed size (400x300), so if a chosen image size is different it is resized by .NET Core application before it is assigned as an input of a neural network.

 In a [recent post on fast.ai](http://www.fast.ai/2018/04/30/dawnbench-fastai/) the author mentioned adaptive pooling layers that could help to process an image of arbitrary size (as far as I understand it is based on [Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition](https://arxiv.org/abs/1406.4729)).
 That would be useful for neural style transfer too.

 ### TensorFlow Serving